freenas/freenas-docs/userguide/directoryservices.rst

 and create a new internal or intermediate :ref:`Certificate Authority (CA) <CAs>`.
-Click |ui-options| and :guilabel:`View` for the CA and copy the :guilabel:`Certificate` and :guilabel:`Private Key`
+Click |ui-options| and :guilabel:`View` for the CA and copy the :guilabel:`Certificate` and :guilabel:`Private Key`.

-Go to the client |web-ui| and click to :menuselection:`Directory Services --> Active Directory --> Advanced`.
+On the client |web-ui|, select :menuselection:`Directory Services --> Active Directory --> Advanced`.
 Set :guilabel:`Encryption Mode` to *TLS* and :guilabel:`SASL wrapping` to *sign*.
 Go to
 :menuselection:`System --> CAs`
 and click |ui-add|.
-Create a unique :guilabel:`Identifier`, set :guilabel:`Type` to *Import CA*, and paste the AD server CA certificate and private keys in the related fields.
-Click :guilabel:`Save` and continue configuring AD
+Create a unique :guilabel:`Identifier`, set :guilabel:`Type` to *Import CA*, and paste the AD server CA certificate and private keys in those fields.
+Click :guilabel:`Save` and continue configuring AD.

 :numref:`Figure %s <ad_fig>` shows
 :menuselection:`Directory Services --> Active Directory` settings.